I remember looking up how to make rose water a long time ago and being put off by how seemingly complicated it looked.

 + tons of other uses!
 It will be your new favourite thing…

 If you need more of a visual walk through, click here for a video I found using the same method.

-- Roses (about 4).
-Fresh, pesticide-free, preferably grown in yours or a friend’s garden so you know where it’s from.
+- 4 Roses - Fresh, pesticide-free, preferably grown in yours or a friend’s garden so you know where it’s from

 - A large saucepan with lid